cloudmesh-community/fa19-516-160/project/report.md

         transfer status --id=<transfer_id>
         transfer statistic

-  This command is part of CloudMesh's multicloud storage service.
-Command allows users to transfer files/directories from storage of one Cloud Service Provider (CSP) to storage of other CSP.
-  Current implementation is to transfer data between Azure blob storage and AWS S3 bucket.

   Arguments:
-      transfer_id   A unique id/name assigned by user to each transfer instance file_name     Name of the file/directory to be transferred Boolean       True/False argument for --copy option.
-When False, data will be removed from source location
+      transfer_id   A unique id/name assigned by user to each transfer instance
-      ip_file       Input file used to configure 'transfer' command
+      file_name     Name of the file/directory to be transferred ip_file       Input file used to configure 'transfer' command

   Options:
-      --id=transfer_id        Specify a unique i/name to the transfer instance --data=file_name        Specify the file/directory name to be transferred --copy=True|False       Specify is the data should be kept in source location after the transfer
+      --id=transfer_id        Specify a unique i/name to the transfer instance
+      --data=file_name        Specify the file/directory name to be transferred
+      --copy=True|False       Specify is the data should be kept in source location after the transfer
       --file=ip_file          Specify the file to be used for configuration of the transfer instance
       -h                      Help function

   Description:

+    This command is part of CloudMesh's multicloud storage service.
+    Command allows users to transfer  files/directories from storage of one Cloud Service Provider (CSP) to storage of other CSP.
+Current implementation is to transfer data between Azure blob storage and AWS S3 bucket.

       transfer config [options..]
-            Configures source/destination and authentication details to be used by transfer command
+            Configures source/destination and authentication details
+            to be used by transfer command

       transfer [options..]
             Transfers file/directory from storage of one CSP to storage of another CSP

       transfer status [options..]
             Returns status of given transfer instance